 Unless tip income is included in a family member's W-2 by the employer, persons who work in industries where tips are standard will be required to sign a certified estimate of tips received for the prior year and tips anticipated to be received in the coming year.

 Wages

-For wages other than tips, the family must provide original consecutive check stubs, covering the past 60-days (4 check stubs).
+For wages other than tips, the family must provide originals of the two most current, consecutive pay stubs.

 7-III.B.
 BUSINESS AND SELF EMPLOYMENT INCOME

 Business owners and self-employed persons will be required to provide: